cyber-dojo-retired/runner-stateful/docs/README.md

 # cyberdojo/runner_stateful docker image

 - A docker-containerized stateful micro-service for [cyber-dojo](http://cyber-dojo.org).
-- A docker-volume holds the state of each kata.
 - Runs an avatar's tests.
+- A docker-volume holds the state of each practice session.

 API:
   * All methods receive their named arguments in a json hash.